zwets/kcst/README.md

     # Clone the CGE git repository with the MLST database
     git clone 'https://bitbucket.org/genomicepidemiology/mlst_db.git' "$CGE_MLST_DIR"

-    # Import the database to kcst's default MLST database directory
+    # Import the database to kcst's default MLST database directory (./data)
     cd data
     ./make-db.sh -f -v "$CGE_MLST_DIR"

     # Check that the three database files have been created
     ls mlst.*   # should give mlst.db, mlst.cfg, mlst.tsv

-    # Test the database using the sample assembly
+    # Test the database: run MLST on test.fa
     kcst data/examples/test.fa.gz

-You can now remove `CGE_MLST_DIR`, but you can also keep it around for pulling future updates:
+You can now remove `CGE_MLST_DIR`, or keep it around for pulling future updates:

     # Update the CGE repository to the current release
     CGE_MLST_DIR=/path/where/you/cloned/it